The Era of BVLOS

 "Avy uses a transponder known as ADS-B (Automatic Dependent Surveillance - Broadcast), which is a surveillance technology in which an aircraft determines its position via satellite navigation and periodically broadcasts it, enabling it to be tracked."

 When there is a possibility of collision, the ground station receives a warning and the remote pilot can manually change the coordinates.
-However, what happens when an object like a balloon that doesn’t have a transponder, decides to float in front of your drone?
+However, what happens when an object lacking a transponder happens to float in front of your drone?
 Well, we are currently working on a sense & avoid system, which helps to detect if there is something in the visual path, what the speed is, its direction and whether it’s on a potential collision course.
 From this, one can automatically change flight plan and avoid collision.

 The Power of SORA